 Even innocuous false accusations can mushroom out of control until we extinguish them early.
 Consequences are mostly determined by the first two factors.
-A seemingly minor false accusation may require some proactive handling because the scope of people involved.
+A seemingly minor false accusation may require some proactive handling because of the scope of people involved.
 This is where wisdom in judgment helps.
-Carefully survey the people involved, the magnitude of the accusation and the potential downsides to letting it linger.
+Carefully survey the people involved, the magnitude of the accusation, and the potential downsides to letting it linger.

 A Clear Conscience Laughs At False Accusations”

 That’s a popular notion, but I don’t agree with it.
 There’s nothing funny about false accusations.
 And many times we’d better do a lot more than laugh at them if we’re going to properly handle them.
-It’s like so many little ditties that sound smart, but are really stupid.
-For a long time I’ve thought of doing an entire show on nothing other the things people say that sound smart, but really aren’t.
-Right off the top of my head I can think of 3 that you hear all the time.
+It’s like so many little ditties that sound smart but are really stupid.
+For a long time I’ve thought of doing an entire show on nothing other than the things people say that sound smart, but really aren’t.
+Right off the top of my head, I can think of 3 that you hear all the time.